2-3 December 2025

 ATLANT 3D

-Maksym Plakhotnyuk is the CEO and founder of ATLANT 3D, a pioneering deep-tech company at the forefront of innovation, developing the world’s most advanced atomic-scale manufacturing platform.
+Dr. Maksym Plakhotnyuk, is the CEO and Founder of ATLANT 3D, a pioneering deep-tech company at the forefront of innovation, developing the world’s most advanced atomic-scale manufacturing platform.
 Maksym is the inventor of the first-ever atomic layer advanced manufacturing technology, enabling atomic-precision development of materials, devices, and microsystems.
-A scientist with a Ph.D. in Nanotechnology and Photovoltaics, he has deep expertise in nanotechnologies, renewable and exponential technologies, semiconductor processing, photovoltaics, solid-state physics, and material science.
+A scientist with a Ph.D. in Nanotechnology, he has deep expertise in nanotechnologies, renewable and exponential technologies, semiconductor processing, solid-state physics, and material science.
 A Fulbright scholar, Hello Tomorrow Grand Winner, and proud Ukrainian, Maksym has earned global recognition for his work.
-With 15+ years of experience and numerous patents, he leads ATLANT 3D’s mission to redefine nanofabrication.

 Company Profile